isomerpages/moe-chungchenghighm/resources/announcements/_posts/2022-04-20-post-Direct School Admission (DSA) Exercise for 2023 Secondary 1 Intake.md

 <p id="link3"><strong>C.&nbsp;DSA SELECTION PROCESS</strong></p>

-All DSA selection processes will be customised and updated to align with the prevailing COVID-19 safe management measures (SMMs) as advised by MOE.
+All DSA selection processes might be updated to align with the prevailing COVID-19 safe management measures (SMMs) as advised by MOE.

 A DSA selection panel, including school leaders, will be formed to administer and oversee the DSA selection process, to ensure that it is transparent, objective, talent-specific, inclusive and student-centric.